MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/publishing.md

 ---
-title: Publishing considerations for intelligent application workloads
+title: Deployment and test considerations for intelligent application workloads
-description: Publishing considerations for intelligent application workloads TODO
+description: Learn about key considerations for  deploying and testing your intelligent application workloads
 author: manuelap-msft
 ms.author: mapichle
 ms.reviewer: jhaskett-msft